Singapore and weapons of mass destruction: Biological weapons

-The Tan Teck Guan Building, formerly a plague laboratory for Imperial Japanese biological weapons research.

 The headquarters of Unit 9420 was established at King Edward VII College of Medicine, with six laboratories inside.
 The Tan Teck Guan Building served as a laboratory for glanders.
 The laboratories in Outram were used to cultivate fleas from rats.

 According to the research findings of Unit 731, the optimal climatic conditions for breeding fleas were a temperature of 22 degree Celsius and 76% humidity, which was consistent with the climate in Southeast Asia.
 In 1943, the Japanese military transported over 30,000 rats from Tokyo to Malaya.
 In October 1944, another 30,000 rats were transported from Tokyo to Singapore.
 Additionally, the Japanese military used animal specimens from the Raffles Museum for research, considering hamsters, squirrels, and guinea pigs as supplements to rats.

 For every ten thousand rats, ten kilograms of fleas could be produced.
 Malaya Peninsula thus became the largest flea farm for the Japanese military outside of Japan and China.
 Researchers fed captured rats, injected them with Yersinia pestis, causing the rats to become sick.
 The fleas then fed on the dead hosts, and researchers separated them from the host's body, fed them blood, and every three to four months, they sent the fleas in glass bottles to Thailand.

 In addition to the plague, laboratories in Outram, Singapore also researched cholera, malaria, smallpox, typhoid fever, dysentery, and anthrax.
 Singapore historian Lim Shao Bin estimated that Unit 9420 may have also conducted human experiments and is currently under investigation.

 Singapore signed the Biological Weapons Convention in 1972 and ratified it in 1975.